Forecasters predict one of the biggest tidal flood events of the past two decades - Local News 8

 As of Thursday afternoon, the forecast crest for Annapolis City Dock is 5.1 feet.
 If the water level does hit 5 feet, there will be significant and widespread flooding along the lower Tidal Potomac and adjacent tidal tributaries.
 Numerous roads and structures would also be affected.

-“At that water level, the historic Annapolis City Dock will be flooded and will look like St. Marks Square in Venice when it floods,” says Chad Myers, CNN Meteorologist.
+“At that water level, the historic Annapolis City Dock will be flooded and will look like St. Marks Square in Venice when it floods,” says CNN meteorologist Chad Myers.

 But even when the tide reaches just 4.2 feet, the boardwalk at the Annapolis City Dock is underwater.
 Water also affects several locations near the city dock, including portions of Compromise Street and several streets on the Naval Academy campus.